jkpl/mysimplehomepage/README.md

 * [coffee-script][], for compiling CoffeeScript scripts
 * [node-static][], for running a test server

+## How do install the damn thing?

+1. Make sure you have [Node.JS][nodejs] and [npm][] installed.
+2. Clone this git repo.

+        git clone git://github.com/jkpl/mysimplehomepage.git mysimplehomepage

+3. If you haven't installed the modules listed above, install them now.
+You can either install them individually with command `npm install` or by running `installdeps.sh` script:

+        npm install jade node-markdown mkdirp stylus coffee-script node-static

+        OR

+        ./installdeps.sh

+4. Once you have customized your site (see the section below), run `./mysimplehomepage.js build` to build the site.

 ## So here's how it works...

-If you haven't installed the modules above, install them first.
-You can either install them individually with command `npm install` or by running the `installdeps.sh` script:

-    ./installdeps.sh

 Place all your Markdown files in the `pages` directory.
 These files will be used for generating the content of the site.
 Place all your templates in the